alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 ![image](../assets/2024.08/s24.png)

-it is clear that the registers of EL3 are being operated here, and the modification plan is also very simple: add a compile-time macro switch EL1.
+it is clear that the registers of EL3 are being operated here, and the modification plan is also very simple: add a compile-time macro switch `EL1`.

 ![image](../assets/2024.08/s25.png)

-after modification, _tx_thread_context_save has finished executing, it is entering the irqHandler function.
+after modification, `_tx_thread_context_save` has finished executing, it is entering the `irqHandler` function.

 ![image](../assets/2024.08/s26.png)

-function irqHandler is arranged in timer.c temporarily.
+function `irqHandler` is arranged in timer.c temporarily.

 ```c
 ports/cortex_a53/gnu/xen_build/timer.c